DRDO Nishant: Development

 To meet the Army's operational requirement of a RPV (remotely piloted vehicle), it was decided in September 1988 that DRDO would undertake the indigenous development of the UAV.
 The General Staff Qualitative Requirement (GSQR) was finalised by the Army in May 1990.
 The Nishant RPV made its first test flight in 1995.
-In July 1999, for the first time the Indian army deployed its new Nishant UAV system in the fight against guerilla forces backed by Pakistan in Kashmir Valkey.
+In July 1999, for the first time the Indian army deployed its new Nishant UAV system in the fight against guerrilla forces backed by Pakistan in Kashmir Valley.
 Nishant, which had been developed for battlefield surveillance and reconnaissance needs of the Indian Army, was test flown again in early 2002.
-The indigenous Unmanned Air Vehicle (UAV) Nishant developed by ADE, DRDO had completed its 100th flight by June 15, 2002.
-The Indian Army has placed an order for 12 Nishant UAVs along with ground support systems.
+The indigenous Unmanned Air Vehicle (UAV) Nishant developed by ADE, DRDO had completed its 100th flight by 15 June 2002.
+The Indian Army had placed an order for 12 Nishant UAVs along with ground support systems by 2007.
 Nishant Unmanned Aerial Vehicle (UAV) developed by DRDO for Indian Army was successfully flight tested near Kolar on 20 June 2008.
 Nishant has completed development phase and user trials.
 The present flight tests are pre confirmatory trials before induction into services.

 Test flight with Wankel engine

-On Sunday, 5 April 2009 DRDO launched a test flight of the Nishant UAV.
-The main goal was to test the performance of the Wankel engine used on the UAV.
-An abandoned World War II runway at a village near Kolar played host to the first ever flight of this indigenous rotary engine-powered UAV.
+On Sunday 5 April 2009, DRDO launched a test flight of the Nishant UAV.
+The main goal was to test the performance of the indigenous Wankel engine used on the UAV.
+An abandoned World War II runway at a village near Kolar played host to the first ever flight of this rotary engine-powered UAV.
 The flight took off on early Sunday morning and climbed to an altitude of 1.8 km before cruising for a duration of 35 minutes.
 The air vehicle was recovered safely at the intended place at a dried-up lake, after a total flight duration of 40 min.
 The engine, a Wankel rotary type, was jointly designed and developed by National Aerospace Laboratories (NAL), Vehicle Research and Development Establishment (VRDE) and Aeronautical Development Establishment (ADE).
 The provisional flight clearance for the first indigenous prototype engine was given by the certifying agency, the Regional Centre for Military Airworthiness and Certification.
 The engine was cleared for flight after rigorous ground endurance test runs.
-The Wankel engine weighs about 30 kg (70 lb), and this engine type is known for its high power-to-weight ratio in a single rotor category.
+The Wankel engine weighs about 25 kg (70 lb), and this engine type is known for its high power-to-weight ratio in a single rotor category.

 DRDO was satisfied with the test results.
 The performance of the engine during the flight met the requirements of the first flight of an engine in the air vehicle.
 This 55 hp indigenous engine is expected to replace the present imported engine of Nishant.
 The critical core engine, including the special cylinder composite nickel–silicon carbide coating and special aluminium alloy castings, was designed and developed by NAL.
 VRDE developed engine peripherals such as the ignition and fuel systems and ADE developed flight testing.
 The reconnaissance UAV, which has completed its user trials with the Indian Army, is expected to be handed over to the army shortly.